Rays vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has recorded a base hit in three games in a row.
-In his last five games he is batting .313 with a double, a home run, five walks and two RBI.
+- Semien will look for his fifth straight game with a hit in this matchup.
+In his last five games he is hitting .438 with two home runs, four walks and three RBI.

 Semien Recent Games